ML4SCI/QMLHEP/Quantum_CNN_for_HEP_Eraraya_Ricardo_Muten/README.md

-> **Note: This is a cloned repository for the ML4Sci archive.
+> **Note: This is a cloned repository for ML4Sci archive.
 The main repository (and the most updated one) for this project can be found [here](https://github.com/eraraya-ricardo/qcnn-hep).**

 <div align="center">